Zombies+

 Skills & Learning Outcomes

-- •Proficiency with VS 2022
+- •Proficiency with Visual Studio 2022 development environment

-- •3D modeling and texture painting
+- •3D modeling and texture painting for game assets

 void setupScrapItem(Item item, int rarity)